-Menstrual cups can be very convenient but are not suitable to everyone and every lifestyle.
+Menstrual cups can be very convenient but are not suitable for everyone and every lifestyle.
 Let's talk about other alternatives!

 Reusable Sanitary Pads

 They look like ordinary pads except you can wash them and use them for years!
-They are also plastic-free, really soft with the skin (Bye Bye rash!) and offered in different sizes, colors.
+They are also plastic-free, really soft with the skin (Bye Bye rash!) and offered in different sizes, colours.

 Pros: Easy to use and suitable for those who prefer sanitary towels.
 Some brands offer pads with lovely patterns and/or sustainable fabrics such as organic cotton.

 Cons: You might need to invest in a pouch to store used pads when you are on the go.

 Price: €17.50 - €23 for a set of 3 sanitary pads